-This large and striking panel beautifully combines details of anchor, birds, boat, rocks, sea, sky and beach.
+This large and striking fused glass panel from Connemara Blue beautifully combines details of anchor, birds, boat, rocks, sea, sky and beach.
 Shades of blues and yellow, together with frothy frit, create an evocative encapsulation of the Connemara coastal landscape.

 A striking art work to brighten any room, or a perfect handmade gift for someone special.

 Wall mounts and full fitting instructions are supplied

 Shipping of this piece of art glass is not a problem for FedEx!
 We have used this internationally renowned company to ship pieces like this all over the world on numerous occasions.